janymuong/AirBnB_clone/README.md

 ## Command Interprter
 > `command-line interface`<br/>
-A shell implementation that uses the `Python` module `cmd`: which provides a simple framework for writing line-oriented command interpreters.
+> a shell implementation that uses the `Python` module `cmd`: which provides a simple framework for writing line-oriented command interpreters.

 ### `usage`